PeppyHare/r/content/notes/research/warpxm-102.md

 {{< /details >}}

 The entrypoint for `warpxm` is simple, there are just three calls: `warpxm_init()`, `warpxm_main()`, and `warpxm_finalize()`.
 We don't need to pay much attention to `warpxm_init`, since it just initializes the MPI and PETSc frameworks.
 MPI is the message-passing framework that allows for massive parallelization.
-PETSc is a toolkit that helps us use MPI, parse command-line options, create meshes, and other things.
+PETSc is a toolkit that _can_ be used for a wide variety of numerical techniques, but we're currently only using it for parsing command-line options (and handling the installation of mutually compatible versions of various dependencies at install time).

 `warpxm_main` is similarly high level: